Castor Oil

 How to Use Castor Oil for Nasal Polyps

-Castor oil can be dripped into the nostrils a couple of times a day to reduce nasal polyp size and any irritation.
+Castor oil can be dripped into the nostrils twice daily to reduce nasal polyp size and irritation.

 Castor Oil for Pets